mjfrigaard/katacoda-scenarios/format-shape-data/docs/format-shape-data.md

 ![](https://github.com/mjfrigaard/katacoda-scenarios/blob/master/figs/03-original-data.png?raw=true)

 This data has three months spread across columns and a `category` variable that serves as an index for the values.
-If we put these data in the long format, it will look like the image below:
+If we put the data in the long format, it will look like the following image:

 ![](https://github.com/mjfrigaard/katacoda-scenarios/blob/master/figs/04-pivot-longer.png?raw=true)

 The `tidyr::pivot_longer()` changes the position of the indices and values, but doesn't calculate or create any new information.
-We can just as quickly move the data back into its original arrangement (see below).
+We can just as quickly move the data back into its original arrangement (see the following):

 ![](https://github.com/mjfrigaard/katacoda-scenarios/blob/master/figs/05-pivot-wider.png?raw=true)